Antarctic minke whale: Population

 Earlier estimates suggested that there were several hundred thousand minke whales in the Southern Ocean.
 In 2012, the Scientific Committee of the International Whaling Commission agreed upon a best estimate of 515,000.
 The Report of the Scientific Committee acknowledged that this estimate is subject to some degree of negative bias because some minke whales would have been outside the surveyable ice edge boundaries.

 Biology

 Natural history

 Antarctic minke whales become sexually mature at 5 to 8 years of age for males and 7 to 9 years of age for females.
-Both become physically mature at about 18 years of age.
+Both become physically mature at about 18 to 20 years of age.
 After a gestation period of about 10 months, a single calf of 2.73 m is born – twin and triplet fetuses have been reported, but are rare.
 After a lactation period of about six months, the calf is weaned at a length of 4.6 m.
 The calving interval is estimated to be about 12.5 to 14 months.
-Peak calving is from May to June, while peak conception is from August to September.
-Females may live up to 43 years of age.
+Peak calving is from May to June, while peak conception is from August to September. lives between under 50 years, although one female was estimated to be 47–48 years of age.
+The oldest minke whale captured in Antarctica in 1967/68, measured by earplugs, was 40 years old.